Jericgordon/CS-5610/personalHomepage/Design_document.md

 And it very much shaped me as a person.
 My goal for this project is to communicate both of these things, and share them.

+## User Profiles
+### User 1 - Janet is a recruiter for a software company.
+She's Hiring, but has so many applications to look at
+### User 2 - Alex is a Hiker, and thinking about hiking the Applachian Trail.
+They're really worried it's going to be to remote for them
+### User 3 = Mary has a Hiking company startup.
+She's looking for a canidate who knows hiking, as well as a flexible skillset for a startup

 ## User stories
 ### Story 1